Maria Eleonora of Brandenburg: Queen of Sweden

 Gustavus Adolphus shared Maria Eleonora's interest in architecture and her love of music, while she was sentimentally devoted to her husband.
 Often, she lamented that she never had her hero for herself.
 Foreign ambassadors found her gracious and beautiful and she had good taste, although her character showed some extravagant traits.
 Maria Eleonora had a definite liking for entertainment and sweetmeats, and she soon succumbed to the current fashionable craze for buffoons and dwarfs.
 She spoke French, the court language of the age, but never bothered to learn to write German or Swedish correctly.

 Within six months of their marriage, Gustavus Adolphus left to command the siege of Riga, leaving Maria Eleonora in the early stages of her first pregnancy.
 She lived exclusively in the company of her German ladies-in-waiting and had difficulty in adapting herself to the Swedish people, countryside and climate.
 She disliked the bad roads, sombre forests and wooded houses, roofed with turf.
 She also pined for her husband.

 A year after their wedding she had a miscarriage and became seriously ill.
 She was tempestuous, excessive, neurotic and jealous.
 She was often given to harsh language, and she did not spare her husband, even when strangers were present.
 Her emotional life lacked balance, and everything Maria Eleonora undertook on her own initiative needed careful watching.
 Soon Gustavus Adolphus' intimates knew that his married life was a source of grief and anxiety.

-In the autumn of 1623 Maria Eleonora gave birth to a daughter, but the baby died the next year.
+In the autumn of 1623 Maria Eleonora gave birth to a daughter, Christina, but the baby died the next year.
 At that time, the only surviving male heirs were the hated king of Poland and his sons.
 With Gustavus Adolphus risking his life in battles, an heir to the throne was anxiously awaited.
 In the autumn Maria Eleonora was pregnant for a third time.
 In May 1625 she was in good spirits and insisted on accompanying her husband on the royal yacht to review the fleet.
 There seemed to be no danger, as the warships were moored just opposite the castle, but a sudden storm nearly capsized the yacht.
-The queen was hurried back to the castle, but when she got there she was heard to exclaim: "Jesus, I cannot feel my child!"
+The queen was hurried back to the castle, but when she got there she was heard to exclaim: "Jesus, I cannot feel my child!".
 Shortly afterwards the longed-for son was stillborn.